denten-books/plain-text/0-chapter.md

 computation.
 In this way, each chapter contains a deconstruction---a literal taking apart---of a device.
 In the first chapter, that device is a copy machine, through which I am able to discuss the problem of digital copies.
-Subsequently, I will disassemble an LCD screen.
-It will help reveal the conflicting properties of digital media as something simultaneously continuous (liquid) and discrete (crystal).
-In another chapter, I will take a look at the innards of an electronic book reader, unfolding a discussion about depth and surface reading.
-Later on in the book, I will take up the idea of personal archives as embodied in book shelves and filing systems.
-Finally, I will return to the concept of the human as seen through the lens of the Unix operating system.
+Subsequently, I disassemble an LCD screen.
+It helps reveal the conflicting properties of digital media as something simultaneously continuous (liquid) and discrete (crystal).
+In another chapter, I examine the innards of an electronic book reader, unfolding a discussion about depth and surface reading.
+Later on in the book, I take up the idea of personal archives as embodied in book shelves and filing systems.
+Finally, I return to the concept of the human as seen through the lens of the Unix operating system.

 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement